jay-law/nextcloud-1-terraform/README.md

 4. Select the orange 'Create key pair' button in the middle panel
 5. Enter 'nextcloud-1' for the name
 6. Select 'Create key pair'
-7. Download the pem file and copy to this directory
+7. Download the pem file
-    - `$ cp ~/Downloads/nextcloud-1.pem .` might work in the terminal
+    - This is the only time the pem file will be available to download.
+If the pem file gets lost, delete then recreate the entry
+8. Save this file as it will be used in the next tutorial

-# Install Terraform (Locally)
+## Install Terraform (Locally)

+Terraform will be used to create the infrastructure used to host Nextcloud.

 Guide - https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started

 ```bash